William Titt

 William Titt (8 February 1881 - 5 May 1956) was a British gymnast who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.
 He was born in Cork.
-Originally named William Lebeau he took on the name of William Titt after his stepfather.
-When his stepfather died he reverted to the original Lebeau.
-As a member of the British team in 1908 he finished eighth in the team competition.
-He was part of the British team, which won the bronze medal in the gymnastics men's team, European system event in 1912.
+Originally named William Lebeau, he took on the name of William Titt after his stepfather.
+When his stepfather died, he reverted to the original Lebeau.
+As a member of the British team in 1908, he finished eighth in the team competition.
+He was part of the British team, which won the bronze medal in the men's gymnastics team, European system event in 1912.